byteball/obyte-gui-wallet/README.md

 ## Build O<sub>byte</sub> App Bundles

-You need NPM to be at least version 7, so run `npm -v` to check your currently installed version, and if it has lower version, update: `npm install -g npm@7`.
+You need NPM to be at least version 7, so run `npm -v` to check your currently installed version, and if it has lower version, update: `yarn global add npm@7`.
 All app bundles will be placed at `../obytebuilds` dir.

 ### Android
 - Install jdk1.8 (9 and higher won't work)
 - Install Android SDK (install Android Studio and use its setup wizard to install latest SDK), then put `export ANDROID_HOME=~/Library/Android/sdk` inside your `~/.zshrc` or `~/.bash_profile`, then `yes | $ANDROID_HOME/tools/bin/sdkmanager --licenses`
-- Install Cordova `npm install cordova -g`
+- Install Cordova `yarn global add cordova`
 - Install [Gradle](https://gradle.org/install/) (macOS: `brew install gradle`)
 - Run `make android-debug`

 ### iOS

 - Install Xcode
-- Install Cordova `npm install cordova -g`
+- Install Cordova `yarn global add cordova`
-- Install ios-deploy `npm install -g ios-deploy`
+- Install ios-deploy `yarn global add ios-deploy`
 - Install [CocoaPods](https://cocoapods.org) `brew install cocoapods`, then `pod setup`
 - Run `make ios-debug`
   * In case of `DeviceSupport` missing error, run `cd /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/DeviceSupport/ && sudo ln -s 10.3.1\ \(14E8301\)/ 10.3`
-  * If you encounter 'bitcore' not found after app launch, install it `npm install bitcore-lib`, then rerun make again.
+  * If you encounter 'bitcore' not found after app launch, install it `yarn add bitcore-lib`, then rerun make again.
   * On code signing error, open Xcode project `../obytebuilds/project-IOS/platforms/ios` in Xcode, open project properties, select Obyte target and set your AppleID account as a team.
 Xcode may also ask you to change bundle identifier to be unique, just append any random string to 'org.byteball.wallet' bundle identifier.
   * *Never open Xcode project using .xcodeproj file*, just open the directory `../obytebuilds/project-IOS/platforms/ios` in Xcode instead